YashGupt29/Trading-App/README.md

 ## Installation

-Before you begin, make sure you have Node.js and npm installed on your system.You have setup configuration  Setup (PREFER CHAPTER 1)
+Before you begin, make sure you have Node.js and npm installed on your system.

 1. Clone this repository to your local machine: